srinath-19/UI_Design/readme.md

 ## 7. Design Notes and Accuracy Clarifications

-- The system appears to be **JSON-first** in its current export workflow, even if additional export formats are discussed conceptually.
+- The system is **JSON-first** in its current export workflow, even if additional export formats were discussed conceptually.
 - Room-boundary generation is based on **closed contour detection** from structural annotations, not on semantic architectural reasoning.
 - The user plays an important role in the workflow by correcting false positives, refining room boundaries, and assigning labels.
 - Locators depend on accurate scale calibration, so the correctness of the real-world measurement step directly affects locator placement.